 Proving fault for premises liability requires solid evidence that will stand up under the scrutiny of a judge or jury.
 Your best chance of obtaining that evidence is working with an experienced lawyer who can perform a thorough investigation into the incident.
-Not only can a skilled attorney obtain that evidence, but he or she can also make sure evidence is preserved so it will be admissible in court.
+A skilled attorney can obtain that evidence and make sure evidence is preserved so it will be admissible in court.

 Proving Fault for Premises Liability Can Be Difficult

 No matter what type of injury you might have suffered, proving fault for premises liability can be a complicated process.
 Not only do you have to prove you were injured, but you also have to prove you were hurt due to some hazard that existed (or still exists) on someone else’s property.
 You must also show evidence to back your claim that the reason you were hurt was the negligence of the property owner.

 While a property owner has the legal responsibility to make sure he or she maintains a safe property, there are several factors that go into determining the reasonable level of care standard.
 These include whether the accident could have been foreseen, how the property is intended to be used, the circumstances that led to the injured person entering the property and more.
 In some instances, a property owner might be held liable, but the court may also find that the person who was hurt was negligent as well.

 What Do You Have to Prove to Win Your Premises Liability Case?

 If you have been injured on someone else’s property, it is essential you can receive compensation to cover your current and future medical bills as well as any lost wages or lost future earnings that are the result of your injury.